Detailed Guide forHealthcare Social Workers in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Healthcare Social Workers in California is $68,651 annually, or $33.00 hourly.
+The median wage in 2016 for Healthcare Social Workers in California was $68,651 annually, or $33.00 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits may vary depending on full- or part-time status.
 Typical benefits include medical, dental, life, and vision insurance.
 Other regular benefits are vacation, sick leave, and retirement plans.
 Frequently, employers offer tuition reimbursement.
 Some offer employee assistance programs.